rpowelll/rpowelll.github.com/_posts/2014-01-04-computers-in-film.md

 layout: post
 ---

-<p class="lead">It's probably fair to say that most professions are misrepresented in modern film.
+It's probably fair to say that most professions are misrepresented in modern film.
 But being a programmer, not to mention being incredibly narcissistic, I've always been fascinated by the way computers and programming are framed in film.
-These portrayals vary from the fairly grounded to the fanciful, from the accurate to the 'have these people ever seen a fucking computer before'-inducing.</p>
+These portrayals vary from the fairly grounded to the fanciful, from the accurate to the 'have these people ever seen a fucking computer before'-inducing.

 A few users on Tumblr have done a pretty great job of collecting all these representations, from [on screen portrayal of code](http://moviecode.tumblr.com), to [several different blogs](http://accessmaincomputerfile.net) focusing on [fake computer UIs](http://fakeui.tumblr.com).
 Honestly I could spend hours picking out examples from these sites, but I'll show some uncharacteristic restraint and focus on a few of my favourites.